Dkhotpockets/RAGFlow-Slim-with-Graphiti-Integration/README.md

-# RAGFlow Slim with Graphiti Integration
+# RAGFlow Slim with Graphiti and Crawl4AI Integration

-A lightweight, hybrid RAG (Retrieval-Augmented Generation) system that combines vector search with temporal knowledge graphs for enhanced document understanding and retrieval.
+A lightweight, hybrid RAG (Retrieval-Augmented Generation) system that combines web crawling, vector search, and temporal knowledge graphs for enhanced document understanding and retrieval.

 ## 🎯 Overview

-RAGFlow Slim with Graphiti Integration is a streamlined version of RAGFlow that integrates Graphiti's temporal knowledge graph capabilities.
+RAGFlow Slim with Graphiti and Crawl4AI Integration is a streamlined version of RAGFlow that integrates Graphiti's temporal knowledge graph capabilities and Crawl4AI's web scraping features.
 This hybrid system
 provides:

+- **Web Crawling**: Intelligent web scraping and content extraction using Crawl4AI
 - **Vector Search**: Fast similarity-based document retrieval using Supabase
 - **Knowledge Graph**: Entity extraction, relationship mapping, and temporal tracking using Neo4j + Graphiti